noaa-pifsc/PIFSC-Tools-SQLPlus-Query-Metrics-IBBS/README.md

 ## Setup Procedure
 -   ### Database Setup
-    -   Create a testing schema that will be used to access and capture database performance metrics for the IBBS database
+    -   Create a testing schema on the S&T FishSTOC test database instance that will be used to access and capture database performance metrics for the IBBS database
     -   Grant the new testing schema the IBBS_READ_ROLE;
     ```
     -- replace [TEST_SCHEMA_NAME] with the actual name of the testing schema: